-Around 5,000 social housing dwellings in the Northern Territory were transferred from the Indigenous Community Housing collection to remote public housing between 2008 and 2010 and have been excluded from

-- administrative data collections between 2008-09 and 2015-16, inclusive.
-From 2016-17, these dwellings were reported in SOMIH.
+- Around 5,000 social housing dwellings in the Northern Territory were transferred from the Indigenous Community Housing collection to remote public housing between 2008 and 2010 and have been excluded from administrative data collections between 2008-09 and 2015-16, inclusive.
+In 2016-17, these dwellings were reported in the SOMIH collection.
 Due to data quality issues, limited aggregate information was provided in 2016-17.
-Unit record data were provided from 2017-18. - Prior to 2018-19, reinstated applications (where contact with a new applicant had been lost then re-established) were reported as transfers instead of new households.
+Unit record data were provided in 2017-18. - Prior to 2018-19, reinstated applications (where contact with a new applicant had been lost then re-established) were reported as transfers instead of new households.
 In 2018-19, these applications were reported as new households.
 As a result, in previous years total new applicants (excluding transfers), new greatest need applicants and new households assisted were understated and transfer applicants and relocating households were overstated.
-From 2019-20, reinstated applicants who relocated to another dwelling in the same housing program but chose to wait for their transfer in private accommodation are counted as transfers. - In 2018-19, dwellings returning to service after receiving major upgrades under stimulus programs were a contributing factor to high turnaround times. - In 2019-20, more households provided income details.
-This may reflect an increase in households who have provided consent for Centrelink income data to be collected automatically. - In 2019-20, the decrease in total vacancy days is partly due to improved classification of vacancy reason.
+From 2019-20, reinstated applicants who relocated to another dwelling in the same housing program but chose to wait for their transfer in private accommodation are reported as transfers.